 “Don’t go back and forth with people holding you back from reaching your goals,” Weaver said.
 “Let those people go.
 Live your best life so you can look back and say job well done.”

 Musical guest and BET’s Sunday Best Season 8 winner Dathan Thigpen brought the house down with musical selections “We Offer Praise” and “My Tribute.”

-President Brown gave each graduate their first $2 as “For the Love of Money” by The O’Jays filled the William Exum Center gymnasium.
+President Brown gave each graduate their first $2 as “For the Love of Money” by The O’Jays filled the auditorium.
 Graduates reacted with laughter and excitement.